linkedin/rest.li/pdl_syntax.md

 ## PDL Schema Definition

-PDL is a Pegasus schema definition language, which is developer friendly and less verbose compare to JSON based schema format.
+PDL is a Pegasus schema definition language, which is developer friendly and less verbose than the JSON based schema format.

 ## Creating a Schema